-C What would be good practice?
+C What would good practice be?

-2. A young teacher in her third year of class teaching, having had a good attendance record to date, starts taking time off towards the end of the week on a regular basis.
-Once the Sickness Monitoring Scheme kicks in the head interviews the teacher and finds that recently her boyfriend was killed and she is now suffering depression.
-The teacher is referred for counseling by the head, but continues to be irregular in attendance.
+2. A young teacher in her third year of class teaching having had a good attendance record to date starts taking time off towards the end of the week on a regular basis.
+Once the sickness monitoring scheme kicks in the head interviews the teacher and finds that recently her boyfriend was killed and she is now suffering depression.
+The teacher is referred to counseling by the head, but continues to be irregular in attendance.
 The teacher is put on a fast track disciplinary and dismissed by the Governors.

-A Is this Disability Discrimination?
+A Is the Disability Discrimination?